hiroyasuakada/Mask-RCNN-Detectron2-for-Human-Extraction/README.md

 ## Description

-End-to-End application to extract humans in images based on a pre-trained model of [Mask R-CNN (Detectron2)](https://github.com/facebookresearch/detectron2).
+End-to-End application to extract humans and their belongings (bags, etc.) in images based on a pre-trained model of [Mask R-CNN (Detectron2)](https://github.com/facebookresearch/detectron2).
 Please see examples below.

 ## Demo